A smart table booking system, developed with hospitality flows in mind.

 The biggest challenge with the app was about figuring out how to display lots of different information to the user, especially in the diary view, in a way that still felt lightweight and didn’t overwhelm them, even on the smallest screen, all while keeping the UI touch friendly.
 So, we decided on a few guiding principles anchored in simplicity:

 It felt like striking the right balance between giving a lot of info without making it look like a mess.
-The result?
-A harmonious UI where merchants could easily zoom in on the data that mattered most to them.
+The result is a harmonious UI where merchants could easily zoom in on the data that mattered most to them.

 Our insights weren't limited to just the app.
 Using the findings, we gave the landing page a facelift.
 Crafted in Framer for its agility, the revamped landing page is not just visually appealing but communicates the product's value proposition with renewed vigor.